jonasholbech/foofest/README.md

 We need you to build a site where users can:

 - Buy tickets
-- Reserve a "slot" at the different camping areas
+- Reserve a "spot" at the different camping areas
 - The user must also be able to associate various other products/services to their tickets

   - green camping option + 249